dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 # Guidelines for people writing UI tests

+### Parallelism / Pabot
+It is essential that the test suites can run in parallel.
+This might not be the case if one test suite relies on test data that another changes.
+AND this might cause the tests, when run in parallel, to fail in unpredictable ways, making it difficult to determine what test data is the failure-making culprit.

+For this reason, you **MUST** ensure that if you test suite requires test data that will change, that you create test new data to be used specifically with that test.
+Be careful if scavenging test data from other test suites!
+Ideally, every test suite will use test data that is only used by those particular tests.

+### Test data
+After a group discussion, it was decided that tests will create their own test data.
+This means that any tests you write that alter data, you will need to create that data from scratch.

 ### IDE
 If searching for an IDE to add/edit these tests, consider using IntelliJ with "IntelliBot @ SeleniumLibrary Patched" and "Robot Framework Support" plugins.
 This should give you autocompletion and allow you to click through to keywords defined in both .robot and .py files.
 For this to work, you'll need to change the Project Structure to use "No SDK".